Mariamhsein2001/Image-Classifaction-Natural-Scenes/README.md

 ## Acknowledgements

-- Special thanks to the creators and contributors of the image dataset used in this project.
+- Special thanks to the creators and contributors of the image dataset used in this project : https://www.kaggle.com/datasets/puneet6060/intel-image-classification
 - Gratitude to the developers of the libraries and tools used in this project.